Operator moment dilations as block operators: Introduction

-Generally it is convenient to include $n=0$ in the sequence, where we would be taking $A_0=I$ (the identity operator of the Hilbert space).
-The operator moment problem is to determine conditions on the sequence of operators to ensure existence of a dilation $B$ with prescribed property, for instance we may demand $B$ to be unitary/isometry/self-adjoint/positive or we may require the spectrum of $B$ to be contained in a given subset of complex plane.
+Generally, it is convenient to include $n=0$ in the sequence, where we would be taking $A_0=I$, the identity operator of the Hilbert space.
+The operator moment problem is to determine conditions on the sequence of operators to ensure the existence of a dilation $B$ with prescribed property, for instance, we may require $B$ to be unitary/isometry/self-adjoint/positive or the spectrum of $B$ to be contained in a given subset of complex plane.

-Two special cases of this problem are very well-known.
-A famous result of Sz.-Nagy tells us that if $A_n=A^n, n\geq 0$ for some operator $A$, then it admits a unitary dilation if and only if $A$ is a contraction.
+Two special cases of this problem are very well known.
+A result of Sz.-Nagy tells us that if $A_n=A^n, n\geq 0$ for some operator $A$, then it admits a unitary dilation if and only if $A$ is a contraction.

-Another special situation is when ${\mathcal H}$ is one dimensional so that $A_n$ is a sequence of scalars and $B$ is a self-adjoint operator on ${\mathcal K}$.
+Another special situation is when ${\mathcal H}$ is one-dimensional so that $A_n$ is a sequence of scalars and $B$ is a self-adjoint operator on ${\mathcal K}$.
 This amounts to requiring

 where $u$ is a unit vector in ${\mathcal K}$ and $\mu $ is the spectral measure of $B$ coming from the vector state $\langle u, (\cdot )u\rangle.$ In other words, this is the classical moment problem of seeking a measure with specified moments.